Here is why you should think about what you prioritize.

 Some resources on Time & Projects Management

-Wanna dive a bit more on the topic and see how you can improve yourself and your project?
+Wanna dive a bit more into the topic and see how you can improve yourself and your project?
 Here are three resources I would recommend :

 - [BOOK]: Deep Work by Cal Newport